Selecting a language will automatically trigger the translation of the page content.

 Housing Savings Plan (PEL)

-Verified 23 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 26 February 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 PEL opened from 2018

-Anyone can open a PEL, there is no age, residence or nationality requirement.
+Anyone can open a PEL: there is no age, residence or nationality requirement.

-But if you are under legal protection (guardianship or trusteeship for example), this is your legal representative who has to open the account for you.
+If you are under legal protection (guardianship or trusteeship for example), this is your legal representative who has to open the account for you.

 The ELP is reserved for natural persons.
 It is therefore not possible to open a PEL for an association or a business.